critocrito/sugarcube/packages/plugin-googlesheets/README.md

 Google account.
 On success you will receive an OAuth token, which you have to paste in your terminal.

+The retrieved credentials are stored using the cache facility of SugarCube.
+In case of the CLI interface the tokens are stored in `.sugarcube_cache.json`.

 ## Plugins

 ### `sheets_export`